Want to contribute?

 Dara is a volunteer junkie and regular contributor to the Window.
 She has lived in Westmount since 2011 when she became the owner of a very old home.
 She is a part time science teacher by day and a romper-wearing mom of boys by night.
 These days she can be found in a variety of Google Meets for teaching, volunteering, or socializing — wishing she was at karaoke.
 Her favourite things about Westmount are the friendships she’s made, the laughter she’s had, and the cool businesses she’s able to support.

 Kara has lived in Westmount since 2015 and has often wondered how a single person without kids or a dog can meet people in the neighbourhood?
 Enter in: The Westmount Beer Club!
 And now, taking photo assignments for the Window is another great way to meet people in the neighbourhood both as volunteers and as subjects.
 Normally a hobbyist landscape photographer, taking pictures of people is a great stretch.
 So if you see her around with her camera, strike a pose!

 Jay is editor and a regular contributor to the Window.
 He has been in Westmount since 2015, when he and his wife returned to Edmonton after a ten-year stint in the US.
-He is the accounts manager for Yellow Pencil, a digital agency that creates websites and digital services for the public sector.
+He is the director of delivery for Yellow Pencil, a digital agency that creates websites and digital services for the public sector.
 Jay’s great loves are dining along 124th Street, Dungeons and Dragons (he’s a ranger, in case you wondered), and walking in the neighbourhood with Skipper, his greyhound pal.